-In the Outliner, you'll see three nodes listed: gunBarrels, housing, and mount, in addition to the four default cameras and several set nodes (don't worry about the set nodes).
+In the Outliner, you'll see three nodes listed-gunBarrels, housing, and mount-in addition to the four default cameras and several set nodes (don't worry about the set nodes).
 These are the three transform nodes for the pieces of the minigun.
 Select each node, and you'll see the corresponding part highlighted in the perspective view.
 At the moment, each piece is completely separate and unconnected.

-- 4. Select the housing node, and switch to the Rotate tool (hot key = e). - 5.
-Rotate the objects; nothing else is affected.
+- 4. Select the housing node, and switch to the Rotate tool (hot key = e). - Rotate the objects; nothing else is affected.
 Try translating housing using the Move tool (hot key = w); again, nothing else is affected.

-In Maya, "translating" means moving an object in 3D space. - 6.
-Use Undo (hot key = Ctrl+z) a few times until the housing node returns to its original location and orientation.
+- 6. Use Undo (hot key = Ctrl/Cmd+z) a few times until the housing node returns to its original location and orientation. - 7.
+In the Outliner, select the gunBarrels object.
+Then Ctrl/Cmd+click the housing object, and choose Edit > Parent (hot key = p) from the main Maya menu at the top.

-- 7. In the Outliner, select the gunBarrels object.
-Then Ctrl+click the housing object (Cmd+click on the Mac), and choose Edit ➤ Parent from the main Maya menu at the top. - Parenting one object to another means you have made one transform node the child of the second.
+Parenting one object to another means that you have made one transform node the child of the second.
 When an object is a child node, it inherits its position, rotation, scale, and visibility from the parent node.
+When you have multiple objects selected, the last object selected becomes the parent.
 In the Outliner, you'll notice that the housing node has a plus sign beside it and the gunBarrels node is not visible.
-The plus sign indicates that the node has a child node. - 8.
-Click the plus sign next to the housing node to expand this two-node hierarchy.
+The plus sign indicates that the node has a child node.

+- 8. Click the plus sign next to the housing node to expand this two-node hierarchy.
 The gun-Barrels node is now visible as the child of the housing node. - 9.
 Select the housing node, and try rotating and translating it.
 The gunBarrels node follows the rotation and translation of the housing node (see Figure 1.11).